andreypopp/backbone.projections/README.md

 ## FilteredCollection

-`FilteredCollection` provides a projection which contains a subset of models from underlying collection which match some predicate.
+`FilteredCollection` provides a projection which contains a subset of models from an underlying collection which match some predicate.

     {FilteredCollection} = require 'backbone.projections'